vineetkia/vineetkia/README.md

 ### :tv: Webinars
 - [Introduction To Azure Cloud And Virtual Machines](https://youtu.be/RHS85A63KIE)

-If you like the Repository give it a :star: and also follow me on GitHub, And lets together make this world a better place<br>
+If you like the Repository, give it a :star: and also follow me on GitHub, and let's together make this world a better place.<br>

 Contact Mail: [vineetkia@gmail.com](mailto:vineetkia@gmail.com)